Skip to content

 Open Tasks:

-• Complete static data including rough itineraries (or use data from nachtzugkarte.de)
+• Complete static data including rough itineraries completed

-• POC1: display static data on a SVG-based map. (nachtzugkarte.de and/or nighttrains.net)
+• POC1: display static data on a SVG-based map. (on nighttrains.net) completed

 • Dynamic data conception with default data